 Sweet Potatoes: These can also be made into noodles or even wedges as an easy side to this healthy soup.

 😋 More healthy Whole30 recipes you will love

 - Whole30 Breakfast Casserole with Sweet Potatoes

 Have you made this recipe?
 I’d love to know <3 Tag me (@makehealthyrecipes) on Facebook and Instagram, Pin it on Pinterest, and please leave a star rating review below!
 Don’t forget to subscribe to the email list (top right of this page) for sparkly new recipes in your inbox.

-Thai Coconut Soup with Shrimp (Tom Kha Goong)
+Paleo Thai Coconut Shrimp Soup Recipe (Tom Kha Goong)